ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 2017|1.4646361715 | 1.3936461882 | 1.3511012608 | 1.4652818338 | 1.576746049 | 1.5886497657 | 1.6497503595 | 1.5083676209
 2018|1.3112040047 | 1.1154332998 | 1.1095564393 | 1.1256440277 | 1.5295580675 | 1.3316919312 | 1.5829053101 | 1.2879490886

-*Fig x: Change in average transaction value, by membership year*
+*Fig 12: Change in average transaction value, by membership year*

-Fig x. illustrates this non-linear effect.
+Fig 12. illustrates this non-linear effect.

 #### Reward and difficulty